• Overview

 • Consolidating driveways.

-During the environmental review, beginning in 2023, there will be extensive community engagement to discuss community priorities and feasibility of improvements.
+TAM is currently conducting community engagement to identify community priorities and feasibility of improvements.

 12. What else can be done to address congestion, access, and egress for neighborhoods around Bellam Boulevard?